Muhammed-Mishab/APC--ModularCalculator/README.md

 # APC--ModularCalculator

-This project implements a modular calculator that performs basic arithmetic operations such as addition, subtraction, multiplication, and division
+This project implements a modular calculator that performs basic arithmetic operations such as addition, subtraction, multiplication, and division.

 # objective